BioTheWolff/Jobwave/docs/Architecture.md

 ### Users and data

 This section aims to document main "entities" that exist within the project, and the data they possess, induce and produce.
 Entities are abstract concepts that generally represent user accounts managed by either a natural or a legal person.

+#### Job categories

+Job categories are categories that all seasonal workers' experiences, and employers' job offers, should fit into.
+Those categories are immutable and cannot be modified by anybody except administrators.

 #### Seasonal workers